-Health & Safety
+Health & safety

-Information on any known health risks of our products and how to handle them safely is on their packaging and/or the documentation accompanying them.
-Additional information is listed in the Material Safety Data Sheet (MSDS).
+Information on any known health risks of our products and how to handle them safely is on product packaging and / or the accompanying documentation.
+Additional information is listed in the Safety Data Sheet (SDS).
+To obtain a copy of a SDS, download from www.hebel.co.nz.
+Contractors are required by law to perform their own risk assessments before undertaking work.